#1 – A Paradigm Shift

 Once again, though, you have to know what to ask.
 There are a great many things the higher self can do to assist in the healing process, but there are also things it can’t do, or won’t.
 It will not turn against the soul.
 That would be turning against itself.
 Unlike the conscious personality, when the soul incarnates, the higher self doesn’t forget.
 It knows it is part of the soul’s light.

-If we ask the higher self to choose for us—should I take this job; should I break off this relationship—it won’t do it.
+In one of our early dialogues about the higher self, Gerod said the “the higher self is not a chooser.”
+If we ask the higher self to choose for us—should I take this job?
+Should I break off this relationship?—it won’t do it.
 That’s not its function.
-If it tells you what to choose, then you know you’re not talking to the higher self.
-The higher self will not violate its the soul’s free choice.
+He said the conscious self is the chooser.
+If the higher self tells you what to choose, then you know you’re not talking to the higher self or you have asked the wrong question.
+The higher self will not violate the soul’s free choice.
 It also will not violate another soul’s free choice.
 We can ask it to intrude or force something on another person at a psychic level, for example, but it won’t do that.

 In Soul-Centered Healing, there is no predicting what is going to present for a person in his or her healing process.
 What the higher self identifies as the source of a problem, or what presents on its own during the session, is going to be unique for each person.
 This is always the unpredictable part.
 No two souls have the same story.
 In each person’s healing, though, the higher self will be an inner guide and active agent to help in each step of the way.